t-miyake/OutlookOkan/README_en.md

   - Prohibit the sending of emails containing the specified keyword in the body.
   - Prohibit the sending of mail when the number of destinations (To/Cc) external domains is large.

-- Whitelist
+- Allowlist
-  - Whitelisted domains and email addresses do not need to be checked on the confirmation winodw.
+  - Allowlisted domains and email addresses do not need to be checked on the confirmation winodw.

 - Name and recipient registration and alerts
   - If the name in the body of the message and the address or domain of the recipient do not match, a alertings is displayed.